-I received an anxious phone call from Jack, a 65 y/o retired businessman, asking me if I could see him urgently.
-His leg pain, which began 2months earlier, was quite severe.
-As his pain pattern was a classic pattern for the 5th lumbar nerve root (L5), and he was traveling from a distance, I put him on the surgical schedule.
+One afternoon, I received an anxious phone call from Jack, a 65 y/o retired businessman, asking me if I could see him urgently.
+His leg pain, which began two months earlier, was quite severe.
+As his pain pattern was so classic for a pattern for the 5th lumbar nerve root (L5), and he was traveling, I put him on the surgical schedule.
 His MRI scan showed several bone spurs next to the L5 nerve, but none that were new.
 Although surgery was an option, I was a little uncomfortable, and wanted to give him a little time to calm down his nervous system.
 Much to my surprise, his pain quickly disappeared and I cancelled his surgery.

 He experienced a second major flare-up about four months later.
-We both agreed that we would just get the problem definitively solved with surgery, and I put him back on the surgical schedule.
+We both agreed that this time we would just get the problem definitively solved with surgery, and I put him back on the surgical schedule.
 By the time he saw me a week later for his pre-operative appointment, his pain again disappeared.
-This time we both felt that flared pain pathways were the cause.
-He wrote up his story, and we would like to share it with you.
+This time we both felt that flared up pain circuits were were the cause.
+He wrote up his story, and we wanted to share it with you.

-When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by Mind Body Syndrome (MBS).
-I was skeptical, but my research/practice of MBS techniques eliminated my chronic pain…I am pain-free now.
+When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by a stressed nervous system.
+I was skeptical, but my research/practice of techniques eliminated my chronic pain…I am pain-free now.
 Details follow.